Ibmurai/redis.mod/README.md

 TODO
 ----

-1. Make the example work / get rid of the "Unknown response type:"-errors.
+1. Make the example work / get rid of the "Unknown response type:"-error.
 2. Wrap all the commands.
 3. Look into delivering the more complex responses in a different way than just a string.
 4. Build an extensive testing application.
 5. Implement a non blocking mode.